antmicro/kenning/README.md

     --num-epochs 50
 ```

-For more information about scenarios and their usage, run chosen module with `--help` flag.

 ### Benchmarking a model using a native framework

 First of all, we want to check how the trained model performs using the native framework on CPU.